 “Golf is a very traditional game, and overcoming the traditions, of the way things were done was always a big challenge in everything we tried, from bringing on the TPC of Sawgrass, for developing ideas, for marketing, for managing tournaments,” said Beman.

 “I think there was only one or two full-time employees at any of our tournaments around the country when I became commissioner.
 So they weren’t run as a business they were run as a almost a local association.

 “So there were a lot of trails to blaze.”

-As a reminder, Beman noted that when he came on board, the PGA Tour was not the PGA Tour.
+As a reminder, Beman noted that when he came on board, “the tour” was not the PGA Tour.
 It was a collection of local tournaments and individual players, with its stars deemed by fans and media as “the tour.”

 “Again, golf is a very traditional game, and you got to remember, back then the PGA Tour wasn’t the PGA Tour.
-It didn’t have a name actually that was marketable,” said Beman.
+It didn’t have a name actually that was marketable,” Beman continued.

 “We didn’t have a name.
 We didn’t have a brand.
 And the brand for golf for 50 years – until I started – was the players.

 “The most important players, at the time, were what the tour was.
 Not the tour itself.